A little history of Mont-Dieu charterhouse

 Carthusian order advocate for their monks a life of work, prayer and silence.
 Well, they enjoyed the quiet forest from Ardennes!
 Two men founded the monastery in 1132: Renaud de Martigny, bishop of Reims and Odon, abbot of Saint-Rémi of Reims.

-They looked for a quiet place, far from all human activity: monks had to be serenes.
+They looked for a quiet place, far from human activities.
 The place was called Mont-Boson, and was perfect!
 They immediately renamed it Mont-Dieu ("God Hill")...

 In 1616, they rebuilt the church, extended the refectory, the library.
 The abbot church and the cloister were destroyed during the Revolution, when the abbey was sold and transformed into a jail.